gefend/Project_deeplearning/README.md

 ### Requirements
 * Nvidia drivers, CUDA >= 9, cuDNN >= 7
 * Docker, [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)
-Install docker and use it to build a docker image.
+Install docker and use it to build docker image.
 The docker file is supplied based on argus-quickdraw docker file.

 |Library|Version|